SG-LIUM/SGL-SpeechWeb-Demo/DEVELOPER_DOCUMENTATION.md

 * User messages:

 	`transcriptionsData.message` and `transcriptionData.clickableMessage` are still present in this controller.
+The element concerning the DTW calculation

 * Title: